How to create and use audiences in Google Analytics 4 (GA4)

 Audience Triggers

 6. The Summary shows how many users make up the audience you’ve created and what percentage they are of your total traffic.
-This is similar to estimates given by Segments in UA.
+This is similar to estimates given by Segments in Universal Analytics.
 Once you’ve configured the audience, you should save it.

 Below is an example of a built-out audience.
 In this example, the audience (and audience trigger) can be set to fire based on simple thresholds.
 You can see users who interacted with a Page Path containing “blog” and eventually went to a subsequent page with a Page Path containing “contact” within a 10-minute timeframe.
 Users will stay in this audience for 30 days and have an audience-triggered event called audience_blogTHENcontact.